houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Given `'a'`, it begins in the start state and transitions into the "odd length" state once it parses the only character `'a'`.
 Since there are no characters left, the machine lands in a rejecting state and rejects `'a'`.

 On a side note, different configurations of states and transitions yield different regular languages.
 It's possible that DFAs with seemingly different configurations accept the same set of strings.
 Intuitively, this is how seemingly different regular expressions act as syntactic sugar for the same regular language (like `(aa)*` and `(a{2})*`).

+Formally, there are strict rules.
+Since each instance of a DFA also denotes a language, we can say that DFAs are a language denoting mechanism.
+Since, the class of regular languages is the class DFAs denotes, we consider DFAs to be the quitessential regular language denoting mechanism.
+In particular, any other regular language denoting mechanism must precisely denote that class of languages.

 ## 3. Regular expressions as a language denoting mechanism